 To configure for local/remote operation, first set up the local unit (including truck mode and database information, as required) as an A/D scale.
-Once the local unit scale has been configured, use the SERIAL menu, serial commands or Revolution to set the serial parameters for local/remote operation (Table 12-7).
+Once the local unit scale has been configured, use the SERIAL menu, serial commands or Revolution III to set the serial parameters for local/remote operation as shown in Table 11-7.

-Local Unit Remote Unit Serial Configuration Parameter Parameter Value Function Parameter Value Function EDP.INPUT#p CMD Enables receipt of commands from the remote unit keypad SCALE Configures the remote unit as a serial scale receiving weight data from the local unit EDP.STREAM#p LFT Streams local unit weight data to the remote unit KEYPAD Streams commands from the remote unit keypad back to the local unit EDP.BAUD#p 115200 preferred; local and remote values must match EDP.ECHO#p OFF OFF EDP.RESPONSE#p ON ON
+Serial Local Unit Remote Unit Configuration Parameter Parameter Value Function Parameter Value Function EDP.INPUT#p CMD Enables receipt of commands from the remote unit keypad SCALE Configures the remote unit as a serial scale receiving weight data from the local unit EDP.STREAM#p LFT LFT Streams local unit weight data to the remote unit Streams commands from the remote unit keypad back to the local unit EDP.BAUD#p 115200 preferred; local and remote values must match EDP.ECHO#p OFF - OFF EDP.RESPONSE#p ON ON